 When Vallandigham’s last term in Congress ended, he returned to his home in Dayton, Ohio, where he continued to serve as the preeminent spokesperson for the Peace Democrats.
 On May 1, 1863, he delivered an inflammatory speech at Mt.
 Vernon, Ohio, denouncing the war and “King Lincoln.”
-Four days later, Major General Ambrose, commander of the Department of the Ohio, ordered Vallandigham’s arrest.
+Four days later, Major General Ambrose Burnside, commander of the Department of the Ohio, ordered Vallandigham’s arrest.
 During the predawn hours of May 5, 1863, Union soldiers raided Vallandigham’s home and spirited him overnight by train to Burnside’s Cincinnati headquarters.
-There, Burnside imprisoned the former congressman and charged him with expressing public opposition to the war in violation of Burnside’s General Order, No. 38.
+There, Burnside imprisoned the former congressman and charged him with expressing public opposition to the war in violation of Burnside’s General Orders, No. 38 (Department of the Ohio).

 On May 6, 1863, Burnside brought Vallandigham before a military tribunal, even though the Copperhead leader was not a member of the military.
 On May 16, the tribunal found Vallandigham guilty as charged and sentenced him to prison at Fort Warren in Boston Harbor for the rest of the war.

 Vallandigham’s arrest, trial, conviction, and sentence spawned a firestorm of criticism and protest in the North.
 The day after the arrest, a mob ransacked and torched the offices of Dayton’s Republican newspaper, the Dayton Journal.
 Three days of protests and riots forced Burnside to declare martial law in the area to restore order.